KorigamiK/CSE-Works/README.md

-# CS-Assignment-LaTeX-Template
+# CSE-Works.

-A template for Computer Science assignments
+A place for Computer Science Engineering curriculum works.

-Template 2 is functional (also more automated) but deprecated since Overleaf and VSCode does not support Table of Content for custom sections.
+Most of the documents are written in LaTeX using the VSCode and sometimes the NeoVim editor.

-## Template includes
+## The repository includes

-- Q1: Written response
+- PseudoCode
-- Q2: Images
+- Code
-- Q3: PseudoCode
+- PDF files
-- Q4: Code
+- Documentation for some works